AyazN/AyazN/README.md

 ## Hi there 👋
-1st year Innopolia University student
+1st year Innopolis University student

 17yo

 I love coding!
 <!--
 **AyazN/AyazN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.